Merysafaryan/Meri/README.md

 Develop a user-friendly interface for both librarians and patrons, facilitating seamless processes for book issuance, returns, and user record management.
 Provide a digital platform that allows users to access the library's resources remotely, fostering a more inclusive learning environment.

 **Background and motivation for the project**
+The project is motivated by the goal of providing librarians with tools that enable strategic planning and data-driven decision-making.
+Insights derived from the system's analytics can inform resource acquisition and allocation strategies.
    -Legacy Challenges:
          The existing manual systems for library management often pose challenges in terms of            efficiency, accuracy, and accessibility.
 These limitations have highlighted the need            for a more sophisticated and automated solution.

 -Information Overload:
    With an ever-expanding collection of resources, libraries face the challenge of managing vast amounts of information effectively.
 A digital solution becomes imperative to organize and navigate this wealth of knowledge.